Haannbboo/haannbboo.github.io/_projects/rssi.md

 #### Data Collection

 * RSSI: We run a packet sniffer on the Raspberry Pi, collecting only packets from the known camera's MAC address.
+* IMU: real-time IMU data
+* Orientation: pull joystick when turning (so only 90 or 180 degree turning)

 #### Step Detection

-Uses IMU acceleration data (all xyz axis), plus a Butterworth filter, plus `find_peaks`.
+Uses IMU acceleration data (all xyz axis), plus a Butterworth filter, plus `find_peaks` from scipy.
 Then linearly interpolate step magnitudes (acceleration magnitude) to step sizes:
 > A 1.2m step has higher acceleration peak compared to a 0.3m step

 <figure>